Please click here for the Covid-19 annex to the SEND Information Report.

 - Teaching assistants at the appropriate level

-- The SENCO and Student Services Team
+- The SENDCO and Student Services Team

 - Early identification and intervention work with students